Leyna Bloom Pictures: Model Leads Campaign To Become First Trans Woman Of Color To Be Victoria’s Secret Model

-Leyna Bloom wants to become the first trans woman of color to be a Victoria’s Secret model — and she thousands of fans on the internet behind her.
+Leyna Bloom wants to become the first trans woman of color to be a Victoria’s Secret model — and she has thousands of fans on the internet behind her.

 Bloom, who has already been making waves in the modeling world, announced on Twitter her intention to walk in a Victoria’s Secret fashion show.
 Her tweet quickly went viral, garnering tens of thousands of likes and shares from supportive fans who want to see her live out her dream.

 Bloom is now getting attention from mainstream media as well, with articles in outlets like Teen Vogue featuring her ambition to become a Victoria’s Secret model.
-She also spoke to Yahoo Lifestyle about how she hope her dream can empower other young girls like her.
+She also spoke to Yahoo Lifestyle about how she hopes her dream can empower other young girls like her.

 “It’s always been a dream for me, like so many others, not just trans — POC, all women, and some men even,” she told Yahoo Lifestyle.
 “This is a platform that glorifies femininity.
 I always felt in my most natural state I am heavenly.
 For my trans sisters, regardless of color, this will be a moment for us all.”

 The dream might not be that far off.
 There has been a major push for Victoria’s Secret to bring in more transgender models, including a petition in 2013 for Carmen Carrera to walk in the Victoria’s Secret Fashion Show.
-Though Carrera ultimately wasn’t included in the show, there is growing momentum among fans of the show to see a transgender model represented and an increasing number of transgender women throughout the modeling world.
+Although Carrera ultimately wasn’t included in the show, there is growing momentum among fans of the show to see a transgender model represented and an increasing number of transgender women throughout the modeling world.

 Trying to be the 1st Trans model of color walk a #VictoriaSecret Fashion show. #transisbeautiful #LeynaBloom ???? pic.twitter.com/xkLW5W9YqO